agmcarthur/Biochem-3BP3/Lab_3_Phylogenetics/README.md

 <a name="intro"></a>
 ## Introduction

-In the last lab you worked to identify and develop a gene model for a putative P450 gene in the *Saccoglossus kowalevskii* genome.
+In the last lab you worked to identify and develop a gene model for a putative P450 gene in the *Carcharodon carcharias* genome.
 Using the available evidence, you worked to define intron and exon boundaries as well as predict the encoded protein sequence.
 Yet you may have questioned whether your exons were under- or over-estimated and whether you missed any exons.
 Additionally, you used BLAST, Pfam, and PROSITE to provide a first-pass assignment to P450 family and subfamily.
 The goal of this lab is to use the methods of evolutionary biology to examine the accuracy of your gene model and preliminary annotation.
-Unlike the last lab, the session is a step-by-step process led by Dr. McArthur.

 **Lectures** - [Evolutionary Biology](https://github.com/agmcarthur/Biochem-3BP3/blob/master/Lectures/Lecture%203%20-%20Evolutionary%20Biology.pptx)